Ethangail/LITA-Capstone-Project/README.md

   2. for data Analysis
   3. for data summarisation

 - SQL - Structured Query Language for querying of data [Download Here](https://wwww.microsoft.com)
 - Power BI for data visualisation [Download Here](https://wwww.microsoft.com)
-- Github for portfolio building
+- Github for portfolio building [Click Here to Signup](https://wwww.github.com)

 ### Data Cleaning and Preparation
 In the initial phase of the Data Cleaning and Preparations, I perform the following actions: